Dual Laser Configuration

 Improves Laser System Performance

-In laser cutting, engraving, and marking machines with Dual Laser Configuration, the combination of the two beams occurs within the system itself instead of in the carriage, as is the case with other laser systems.
+In laser cutting, engraving, and marking machines with Dual Laser Configuration, the combination of the two beams occurs within the system itself instead of in the carriage, as is the case with other laser systems (also known as laser cutters, laser engravers, or laser markers).
 This allows all ULS optical elements to be small and lightweight, thereby improving system performance.

 Enables Other Unique Universal Features